tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

     * _Root access:_ Be sure that the `Enable - Give users root access to the notebook` option is selected.
 Tell students, that this option is less safe but allows more control over the instance.
     ![Creating an Amazon SageMaker instance - step 13](Images/sagemaker-13.png)

 * Scroll down, and click on the _Create notebook instance_ button to continue.
-Comment to students, that the creations process takes few minutes to finish.
+Comment to students, that the creation process takes up to five minutes to finish.

   ![Creating an Amazon SageMaker instance - step 14](Images/sagemaker-14.png)

 While the notebook instance is being created, explain to students that AWS charges for these and most resources as they are created, event when not in use, this instance is billed for by the second until it's turned off and deleted.
 Students will learn how to delete these resources later in Today's class.

+Explain to students that, as long as the free tier is used, there are no charges associated with Today's activities, however, if any of the students use an account that is more than two months old, the tasks performed Today using Amazon SageMaker will have an associated cost.

 * Once the notebook instance status is _InService_, it's ready to be used; on the _Actions_ column, click on `Open JupyterLab` to continue.